Lickability/swift-best-practices/README.md

 ## Style

 We use [SwiftLint](https://github.com/realm/SwiftLint) for code linting.
 We avoid making style comments on pull requests wherever possible, instead allowing the linter to catch them while developing.
 The fully documented `.yml` file we use is located [here](https://github.com/Lickability/swift-style-guide/blob/master/.swiftlint.yml).

+## SwiftUI / Combine
+The majority of this document was written prior to the introduction of SwiftUI and Combine.
+As we become more familiar with these technologies and use them in our own projects, we expect them to reshape the best practices as it exists today.